ZephyrBD/DDNSAuth/README.md

 - **Internal Network Restriction**: Allows the configuration of specific internal network CIDR segments for direct access.
 - **Loopback Address Control**: It can be configured whether to allow access from loopback addresses such as 127.0.0.1 or 0.0.0.0.
 - **Regional Whitelist**: Verifies the region to which the client IP belongs through the GeoIP2 database, and only allows access from regions within the whitelist.
+- **i18n support**: You can change the prompt language by modifying the messages.

 ## Installation Steps